Cinnamon Roll Pancakes

 Instructions

-- Add in the remaining ingredients and mix.
-Do not overmix.
+- Add the dry ingredients into the wet ingredients and mix.
+Do not over mix.
 It's ok if there are a few lumps.
-They'll cook out during cooking.
+They'll cook out.

 - Take the Ziploc bag of sugar mixture and snip the corner of the bag.
 Squeeze the filling to the open corner.

 - When the pancake starts forming bubbles on the top, squeeze the filling onto the pancake in a swirl, starting in the center and working your way out.
 Be careful not to get too close to the edge of the pancake.
-Cook for another minute or two, until the other side of the pancake is golden brown.
-Quickly flip the pancake over and cook it for another minute or two, until the other side of the pancake is golden brown.
-When you flip the pancake back onto a plate, you'll see the pretty cinnamon roll swirl!
+Cook for another minute, until the other side of the pancake is golden brown.
+Quickly flip the pancake over and cook it for an additional minute or two, until the other side of the pancake is golden brown.
+When you flip the pancake back onto a plate, you'll see the pretty cinnamon roll swirl.

 Nutrition